Sleep Safety Council slates emission tests

 ISPA executives also noted that the California Bureau of Home Furnishings, which is conducting separate tests, so far has found no chemical emissions from mattress component materials which would cause consumer health problems.

 The task force selected RTI from among three finalists.
 The decision was also approved by a scientific advisory board that includes William S. Cain, professor of epidemiology/environmental health at Yale; Mark Reasor, professor of pharmacology and toxicology at West Virginia University; and Gordon Damant, a chemist and chief of the California Bureau of Home Furnishings.

-Following the news reports, ISPA received some inquiries from concerned consumers and has prepared written guidelines to help manufacturers and retailers address these concerns.
-The guidelines can be obtained by calling ISPA
+Following the news reports, ISPA received some inquiries from concerned consumers and has prepared written guidelines to help manufacturers and retailers to address these concerns.
+The guidelines can be obtained by calling ISPA.